4d/docs/website/translated_docs/es/settings/web.md

 Configure los parámetros de copia de seguridad automática para el registro de las peticiones.
 Primero debe elegir la frecuencia (días, semanas, etc.) o el criterio de límite de tamaño de los archivos haciendo clic en el botón de opción correspondiente.
 A continuación, debe especificar el momento preciso de la copia de seguridad si es necesario.

 -   **No Backup**: The scheduled backup function is deactivated.
 -   **Every X hour(s)**: This option is used to program backups on an hourly basis.
-You can enter a value between 1 and 24 .
+Puede introducir un valor entre 1 y 24 .

     -   **starting at**: Used to set the time at which the first back up will begin.
 -   **Every X day(s) at X**: This option is used to program backups on a daily basis.
-Enter 1 if you want to perform a daily backup.
+Introduzca 1 si desea realizar una copia de seguridad diaria.
 When this option is checked, you must indicate the time when the backup must be started.
 -   **Every X week(s), day at X**: This option is used to program backups on a weekly basis.
 Introduzca 1 si desea realizar una copia de seguridad semanal.
 Introduzca 1 si desea realizar una copia de seguridad semanal.
 When this option is checked, you must indicate the day(s) of the week and the time when each backup must be started.
 You can select several days of the week if desired.
 -   **Every X month(s), Xth day at X**: This option is used to program backups on a monthly basis.
 Introduzca 1 si desea realizar una copia de seguridad mensual.
 Introduzca 1 si desea realizar una copia de seguridad mensual.
 -   **Every X MB**: This option is used to program backups based on the size of the current request log file.
 A backup is automatically triggered when the file reaches the set size.
-You can set a size limit of 1, 10, 100 or 1000 MB.
+Puede definir un límite de tamaño de 1, 10, 100 o 1000 MB.

-> In the case of scheduled backups, if the Web server was not launched when the backup was scheduled to occur, on the next startup 4D considers the backup as failed and applies the appropriate settings, set via the Database Settings.
+> En el caso de las copias de seguridad programadas, si el servidor web no fue lanzado cuando se programó la copia de seguridad, en el siguiente lanzamiento 4D considera que la copia de seguridad ha fallado y aplica los parámetros adecuados, definidos en las Propiedades de la base.

 ## Web Services

-You use the options on this tab to activate and configure Web services for the 4D project, both for their publishing (server side) and their subscription (client side).
+Las opciones de esta pestaña permiten activar y configurar los servicios Web para el proyecto 4D, tanto por su publicación (lado del servidor) y su suscripción (lado del cliente).

-For more information about the support of Web Services in 4D, refer to the [Publication and use of Web Services](https://doc.4d.com/What-s-new/4D-Design-Reference-19-R4/Publication-and-use-of-Web-Services.200-5736722.en.html) chapter.
+Para más información sobre el soporte de los servicios web en 4D, consulte el capítulo [Publicación y uso de los servicios web](https://doc.4d.com/What-s-new/4D-Design-Reference-19-R4/Publication-and-use-of-Web-Services.200-5736722.en.html).

 ### Servidor

-This area contains various options related to the use of 4D as a Web Services "server" i.e., publishing project methods in the form of Web Services.
+Esta área contiene varias opciones relativas con el uso de 4D como un "servidor" de Servicios Web, es decir la publicación de los métodos proyecto en forma de Servicios Web.

 -   **Allow Web Services Requests**: This option lets you initialize the publication of Web Services.
 If this option has not been checked, 4D refuses SOAP requests and does not generate a WSDL - even if methods have the *Published in WSDL* attribute.
 When this option is checked, 4D creates the WSDL file.
 -   **Web Service Name**: This area lets you change the "generic name" of the Web Service.
 This name is used to differentiate the services both at the SOAP server level (when the server publishes several different Web Services), as well as in the Web Services directories.
-By default, 4D uses the name A_WebService.
+Por defecto, 4D utiliza el nombre A_WebService.
 -   **Web Services Namespace**: This area is used to change the namespace of the Web Services published by 4D.
 Each Web Service published on the Internet must be unique.
 The uniqueness of the names of Web Services is ensured by using XML namespaces.
 A namespace is an arbitrary character string used to identify a set of XML tags in a unique way.
 Typically, the namespace begins with the URL of the company (http://mycompany.com/mynamespace).
 In this case, it is not indispensable to have anything in particular at the URL indicated; what matters is that the character string used is unique.
 By default, 4D uses the following namespace: http://www.4d.com/namespace/default.

-> In conformity with the XML standard for tag names, the character strings used must not contain spaces nor start with a number.
-Moreover, to avoid any risk of incompatibility, we recommend that you do not use any extended characters (such as accented characters).
+> Conforme al estándar XML para los nombres de etiquetas, las cadenas de caracteres utilizadas no deben contener espacios ni comenzar con un número.
+Además, para evitar cualquier riesgo de incompatibilidad, recomendamos que no utilice ningún caracter extendido (como los caracteres acentuados).

 ### Cliente

-This area contains various options related to the use of 4D as a Web Services "client" i.e., subscribing to services published on the network.
+Esta área contiene varias opciones relacionadas con el uso de 4D como un "cliente" de Servicios Web, es decir, suscribirse a los servicios publicados en la red.

 -   **Wizard Method Prefix**: This area lets you change the prefix that is added automatically by 4D to the name of proxy methods generated by the Web Services Wizard.
 Proxy project methods form a link between the 4D application and the Web Services server.
-By default, 4D uses the prefix "proxy_".
+Por defecto, 4D utiliza el prefijo "proxy_".

 ## Funcionalidades Web